cybertomp-framework/cybertomp-framework.github.io/governance.md

 Disagreements are addressed through:

 *   Mediation by facilitators.
-*   Escalation to the Management Committee if consensus cannot be reached.
+*   Escalation to the Steering Committee if consensus cannot be reached.

 ## 9. **Transparency and Accountability**